AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-third-party-tables.md

   - These fields must be clearly declared in the code, so a developer can easily find them.

   - Other issues that can occur that can be very hard to diagnose.
-For example, with some native PHP functions if you do not use [!DNL Adobe Commerce] wrapper methods provided by the core application the end result of the transformed data can be different than the expected format.
-You should always use the wrapper functions to ensure consistency and predictability of the data being saved or retrieved.
+For example, with some native PHP functions if you do not use [!DNL Adobe Commerce] wrapper methods provided by the core application the end result of the transformed data can be different from the expected format.
+Always use the wrapper functions to ensure consistency and predictability of the data being saved or retrieved.

 Here are examples of tables that have the column and structure for the `additional_data` column.